Kava-Labs/kava/x/cdp/spec/02_state.md

 A CDP is a struct representing a debt position owned by one address.
 It has one collateral type and records the debt that has been drawn and how much fees should be repaid.

 Only an owner is authorized to draw or repay debt.
-But anyone can deposit to any CDP, and withdraw their debt (provided it does not put the CDP below the liquidation ratio).
+But anyone can deposit or withdraw collateral to a CDP (provided it does not put the CDP below the liquidation ratio).
 Deposits are recorded separately in `Deposit` types.

-The CDP's collateral must always equal the total of the deposits.
-It is stored in the CDP for efficiency purposes.
+The CDP's collateral always equal the total of the deposits.

 ```go
 type CDP struct {